Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: The Proposed Method

-In hierarchical classification tasks, a given image $\mathbf x$ is usually annotated with a chain of $K$ labels $(y^1, y^2,\cdots,y^K)$, where $K$ is the number of label hierarchies, and each $y^k\in\{1,2,\cdots,C_k\}$ is the label of $k$-th hierarchy and $C_k$ indicates the number of categories within this hierarchy.
-We denote $\mathbf y^k$ is the one-hot vector of $y^k$.
-Without loss of generality, we assume that the label granularity becomes coarse as $k$ increases, i.e., $C_{k} > C_{k+1}$.
-In this paper, our goal is to propose a unified probabilistic framework to improve the accuracy of label prediction at different class hierarchies.
-In the following subsections, we first formulate our LHT framework that explicitly encodes the semantic correlation among hierarchies, and implement it with a deep architecture, as shown in \cref{fig:framework}.
-We then introduce the proposed confusion loss to encourage correlation learning across hierarchies.
+In hierarchical classification tasks, a given image $\mathbf x$ is typically annotated with a sequence of $K$ labels $(y^1, y^2, \ldots, y^K)$, where $K$ represents the number of label hierarchies.
+Each $y^k \in \{1, 2, \ldots, C_k\}$ is the label within the $k$-th hierarchy, with $C_k$ denoting the number of categories of this hierarchy.
+We denote $\mathbf y^k$ is the corresponding one-hot vector of $y^k$.
+Without loss of generality, we define $k=1$ as the finest-level hierarchy, and assume the granularity becomes coarser as $k$ increases.
+Accordingly, the number of classes decreases with larger $k$, i.e., $C_k > C_{k+1}$.
+The goal of hierarchical classification is to learn a classifier to predict hierarchical labels for each unknown $\mathbf x$.

+The multi-task approach to addressing hierarchical classification commonly involves two steps: \romannumeral1) it first employs a hierarchy-agnostic feature extractor $f_\omega$ parameterized by $\omega$ to learn a universal representation $\hat{\mathbf x}=f_\omega(\mathbf x)$ across hierarchies, and \romannumeral2) for the $k$-th hierarchy, it uses a hierarchy-specific classification head $g^k_{\theta^k}$ parameterized by $\theta^k$ to predict the corresponding classification distribution $\mathbf p^k=g^k_{\theta^k}(\hat{\mathbf x})$.
+Note that here, with some abuse of notation, we define $\mathbf p^k=[p(Y^k=1|\mathbf x),\cdots,p(Y^k=C_k|\mathbf x)]^T$, where $Y^k$ denotes a random variable representing the label of the $k$-th hierarchy.
+The involved parameters are jointly optimized using a hierarchical cross-entropy loss